d-minh-ruby-dev/30-Days-Of-Python-Vietnamese/readme.md

 - 3 / 2 = 1.5
 - 3 ^ 2 = 3 x 3 = 9

-In python we have the following additional operations:
+Trong python, chúng ta có một vài toán tử bổ sung:

-- 3 % 2 = 1 => which means finding the remainder
+- 3 % 2 = 1 => có nghĩa là tìm phần còn lại
-- 3 // 2 = 1 => which means removing the remainder
+- 3 // 2 = 1 => có nghĩa là loại bỏ phần còn lại

 Let us change the above mathematical expressions to Python code.
 The Python shell has been opened and let us write a comment at the very beginning of the shell.

+Chúng ta thay đổi cú pháp toán bên trong Python code.
+Python shell đã mở ra trước đó, và chúng ta viết comment tại điểm bắt đầu của shell.

 A _comment_ is a part of the code which is not executed by python.
 So we can leave some text in our code to make our code more readable.
 Python does not run the comment part.
 A comment in python starts with hash(#) symbol.
 This is how you write a comment in python